they are uglier, but they are just as good

 The eruption of Cumbre Vieja volcano of La Palma It is seriously affecting the banana plantations of the Canary Island, one of the main economic engines of its population.
 To help release the affected individuals, the Government has published a temporary exemption from the banana marketing standard.
 In addition, from Plátano de Canarias they have launched a special label that identifies the specimens damaged by the volcano, but perfectly edible.

-The temporary modification of the rule was opened for public consultation at the end of October until last day 8, establishing a very short period given its urgent nature.
-It has finally been published today in the BOE and will come into force as of tomorrow, Thursday, the 11th, and will apply over a 12 month period.
+The temporary modification of the rule was opened for public consultation at the end of October until last day 8, establishing a very short term given its urgent nature.
+It has been finally published today in the BOE and will come into effect as of tomorrow, Thursday, the 11th, and will apply over a 12 month period.

 In this way, the Ministry of Agriculture, Fisheries and Food allows bananas from La Palma to be released, which, although aesthetically they seem damaged, are a safe product and suitable for consumption.
 They are bananas intended for free distribution and catering areas, as well as the destinations of the withdrawals included in the Program of specific options for remoteness and insularity (POSEI) for the Canary Islands, to avoid food waste.